top of page

 Key Benefits of Mind-Body Medicine in Reducing Readmissions

-Reduction in Stress and Anxiety Integrative techniques such as therapeutic yoga and mindfulness reduce anxiety, including “shock anxiety” in patients with implantable cardioverter defibrillators (ICD).
-By managing mental health challenges, patients experience fewer complications and a reduced likelihood of readmission.
+Integrative techniques like therapeutic yoga and mindfulness help alleviate anxiety.
+This includes addressing “shock anxiety” in patients with implantable cardioverter defibrillators (ICD).
+By managing mental health challenges, patients experience fewer complications and a lower chance of readmission.

-Increased Mobility and Flexibility Therapeutic yoga and other movement therapies improve flexibility, balance, and gait stability, thereby reducing the risk of falls, a common cause of readmissions.
-In postoperative recovery, maintaining mobility is crucial to prevent complications and facilitate a smooth, long-term recovery.
+Therapeutic yoga and other movement therapies enhance flexibility, balance, and stability.
+This improves the chance of avoiding falls—a common cause of readmissions.
+Maintaining mobility post-surgery is essential for preventing complications and ensuring a successful long-term recovery.

 The Financial and Clinical Impact of Integrative Medicine